stevejagodzinski/akka-log-inspection-intellij-plugin/README.md

 In the example above, sender was not provided as a parameter to the log method.
 The template expects two parameters, but only one is provided.

-In the next example we pass too many arguments to the log method:
+In the next example too many arguments are passed to the log method:
 ```java
 log().info("Message {} received from {}", message, sender(), System.currentTimeMillis());
 ```